 If you still have questions, then contact a professional for more information on the best type to get based on your garage door system.

 It’s critical that you follow all safety precautions when replacing garage door window inserts.

-This is not a project for the faint of heart and should only be done with professional help and equipment to ensure maximum safety and security.
+This is a project that should be done with professional help and equipment to ensure maximum safety and security.

-The best way to find out if your garage door will accept Plexiglass or tempered glass panels is by consulting a professional.
+The best way to find out if your garage door will accept Plexiglas or tempered glass is by consulting a professional.
 Contact one today for more information on whether or not you can replace your garage door window inserts.